IBMStreams/vscode-ide/_docs/05-building-running-applications.md

 - **Prerequisites**:

 1. Have a docker registry running
-2. Follow the steps under "Building streams" (https://github.com/IBMStreams/OSStreams)
+2. Follow the steps under [Building streams](https://github.com/IBMStreams/OSStreams)
 3. Have an SPL application ready to be built with OSStreams.
-Example: (https://github.com/xguerin/spl-playground/tree/master/apps/custommetrics)
+[Example](https://github.com/xguerin/spl-playground/tree/master/apps/custommetrics)

 - **Setting up**: